bulmafinance/testnet/README.md

 2. ```FullVestingVoucherDeployment```, ```FullIVODeployment```, then change config and deploy ```NewVestingVoucher```, ```NewConvertibleVoucher```, ```NewFlexibleVoucher```

 ## Todos
-- [] Implement missing functions in StringConvertor.sol
-- [] Implement a new price Oracle for Metis network.
+- [ ] Implement a new price Oracle for Metis network.
 It should inherit from IPriceManager.